-GroupWise has a 250 megabyte limit on your mailbox.
-Google mail allows almost 8 gigbytes - 32 times the Groupwise capacity.
-As a result, many employees choose to forward Groupwise email to CCSFmail and have their email be automatically deleted from their Groupwise space.
+Google mail allows almost 8 gigbytes for your mailbox.
+As a result, many employees choose to forward other accounts to CCSFmail and have their email be automatically deleted from their Groupwise space.

 For Students, the official CCSF stance on forwarding is summed up in this language: The best way to ensure that you receive all CCSF communications is to use your CCSFmail.
 Because forwarding email is not reliable, CCSF does not recommend it.
 If you choose to forward, making sure that you receive and read all CCSF messages is your responsibility.